arduino/lab-micropython-installer/README.md

 - Arduino Nano ESP32
 - Arduino Nano 33 BLE

+## 🙅 Limitations

+- The Arduino Nano RP2040 and Portenta C33 are not detected when in bootloader mode.
+This is because the bootloader doesn't expose a serial port but this tool relies on it to detect boards.
+Therefore make sure that the board is not in bootloader mode when you run the application.

 ## ⚙️ Installation

 You can download the binary for your operating system from the [release page](https://github.com/arduino/lab-micropython-installer/releases).